salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 Use this flag to override the default API version, which is the latest version supported the CLI, with the API version of your package.xml file.

+# flags.async.summary

+Run the command asynchronously.
+This will immediately return the job ID.
+This way, you can continue to use the CLI.

+# flags.async.description

+To check the status of the job, use TBD.

 # save.as.default

 Save %s as default target-org?